 Fig. 12.
-Blood cockle, a very popular foodstuff in Southeast Asia and one of the target species in this project The global situation and problems surrounding agricultural production and the food market as well as food and nutrient supply are extremely complex and widely diverse.
-Moreover, they are constantly affected by global phenomena such as climate change, along with deteriorating natural environments and international socio-economic trends.
-To address the stable and sustainable development concerns of agriculture, forestry and fisheries, it is essential to analyze the current status, identify the problems, assess the impact of past development efforts, and integrate foresight studies.
-We also recognize that incorporating recurrent feedback and the results of analyses into institutional strategies would make our research for development (R4D) activities more adequately focused, efficient, and cost-effective.
-Program D, in coordination with JIRCAS's other three programs, plays a role in analyzing global research trends and needs in agricultural sciences through the following activities: - "Food and Nutritional Balance Project" to evaluate current status and to develop a foresight model of global supply-demand and nutritional balance, - Strategic research" and "Impact study" to develop creative ideas, new knowledge, and innovative technology for revitalizing R4D in agriculture, forestry, and fisheries, and - "Analysis of global research trend in agricultural sciences" to update, analyze, and exchange R4D information.
+Blood cockle, a very popular foodstuff in Southeast Asia and one of the target species in this project The global challenges surrounding food and nutrition security, including production, markets and distribution systems, are extremely complex and highly diverse across different regions.
+Moreover, they are constantly affected by various factors, including climate change and socioeconomic dynamics at various scales ranging from local to regional and global.
+To address the needs of the agriculture, forestry and fisheries sector to achieve the sustainable development goals (SDGs), it is essential that we analyze the current status, identify the problems, assess the impact of past development efforts, conduct foresight studies, and integrate them in order to guide research and policy agendas.
+We also recognize that incorporating recurrent feedback and the results of analyses into institutional strategies would make our agricultural research for development (AR4D) activities more adequately focused, efficient, and cost-effective.
+Program D, in coordination with JIRCAS's other three programs, plays a role in analyzing global research trends and needs in agricultural sciences through the following activities: - "Food and Nutritional Balance Project" to evaluate current status and to develop a foresight model of global supply-demand and nutritional balance, - Implementation of the "Goal-Oriented Basic Research Projects" which feature novel research ideas whose outcomes are expected to yield technological innovations and promising business opportunities in the agriculture and food industries, and - "Analysis of global research trends in agricultural sciences" to update, analyze, and disseminate the latest information, especially on the following: - agricultural research trends at international organizations - agricultural research for development (AR4D) needs in developing countries - emerging bottom-up agendas for agriculture, forestry, and fisheries in Asia and Africa - information exchange among stakeholders